 All the bird tables below have been picked by our experts and include a variety of ground feeding trays, stylish hanging bird tables, and mounted metal designs to prevent squirrels reaching the food.

 The style and size of bird table you buy will depend on the birds you’re hoping to attract.
 For example, blackbirds, wrens and robins prefer to feed on the ground so require a ground bird table.
 Other designs may have low or adjustable roofs to deter bigger birds like wood pigeons while allowing smaller birds to visit.
+For more ways to encourage wildlife in your garden, take a look at our selection of the best hedgehog houses and bat boxes.

 Find our selection of the 10 best bird tables, below.